-The RDX Logical Volume combines up to either 4 RDX media (for the QuikStation 4) or 8 RDX media (for the QuikStation 8) into a single logical volume target.
-This configuration allows you to manage a single logical volume comprised of one or more of the RDX media in your system.
+The RDX Logical Volume combines up to either 4 RDX cartridges (for the QuikStation 4) or 8 RDX cartridges (for the QuikStation 8) into a single logical volume target.
+This configuration allows you to manage a single logical volume comprised of one or more of the RDX cartridges in your system.